-Furthermore, with respect to risk management, we have taken actions such as the establishment of the Risk Management & Compliance Committee and the implementation of compliance education at Group companies.
+Furthermore, with respect to risk management, we have taken actions such as the holding Committee and the implementation of compliance education at Group companies.
 Based on the status of such actions, the Company conducts education and training regarding compliance and risk management at Group companies and provides training materials to Group companies while also offering advice and guidance on the implementation of relevant rules and systems.
-Through these measures, the Company promotes internal control systems, including those at Group companies.
+Through these measures, the Company promotes internal control systems by holding meetings such as group compliance officer meetings, including those at Group companies.

-5) Measures for Ensuring the Appropriateness of Financial Reporting In addition to developing rules for internal controls regarding accounting and financial reporting, a CFO has been appointed to enhance systems for ensuring the appropriateness and reliability of financial reporting.
+6Measures for Ensuring the Appropriateness of Financial Reporting

+In addition to developing rules for internal controls regarding accounting and financial reporting, a CFO has been appointed to enhance systems for ensuring the appropriateness and reliability of financial reporting.

-6) Internal Audits
+7)Internal Audits